 Also, they need a constant level of humidity (around 70%).
 It is usually advised to get hold of a psychometer or something to measure humidity, and to spray the aquarium regularly in order to keep it to the right level.

 The optimal temperature to keep your Moon Crabs alive and healthy is around 26-27 °C (80°-85°F).
 It must never drop under 25°C (75°F) or raise above 30°C (85°F).

 The most suitable lighting for crabs is a low wattage light bulb as it helps keep a high level of humidity while keeping the terrarium darker.
 Less light will make the crab feel more comfortable and safe while still providing enough light to see them and enough heat to create evaporation.

+If you bought a Halloween crab recently, you might ask what do sea crabs eat in captivity.
 Moon Crabs are largely herbivorous: they consume mainly leaf litter and seedlings.
 You can also feed them exotic fruits like mangoes, papayas or coconuts as it the kind of fruits they would find in their natural environment.
 Vegetables are also adequate as they provide proper nutrients.
-Meat is ok as well, as long as it is cooked thoroughly, otherwise your crab may be at risk of health problems.
+Meat is ok as well, as long as it is cooked thoroughly, otherwise, your crab may be at risk of health problems.

 About quantities, know that crabs don’t eat when they are not hungry.
 On the other hand, they can die very quickly of undernourishment.
 So the best is to provide more food than necessary and remove the left-overs the following day (always clean the dish properly before adding more food; again, crabs are very sensitive to bacteria and mould).

-Also, always remember to give them saltwater as it give them the salt content they require in their original diet, and remember to provide a lot of calcium after molting (see below).
+Also, always remember to give them saltwater as it gives them the salt content they require in their original diet, and remember to provide a lot of calcium after molting (see below).

 About Molting and Brumation